Utkanutkan/itoppdemo/index.md

 ## The Scenario

-The scenario is run on a presinstalled tracegui, traceapp and blockchain. tracegui is cloud hosted and accessed through [itopp.nl/ORGID](itopp.nl/ORG1).
-The api can be accessed through [partsledger.tk/transactionname](partsledger.tk/queryAllTRU).
+The scenario is run on a presinstalled tracegui, traceapp and blockchain[itopp.nl/ORGID](itopp.nl/ORG1).
+See external access for calling api from python by connecting server [partsledger.tk/transactionname](partsledger.tk/queryAllTRU).

 ### Organizations